brkrishna/trading/trading/README.md

 Notes

-- Cached symbol CSVs are stored under `trading/data/raw/` and are named like `RELIANCE.NS.csv` (unsafe filename characters are replaced by underscores).
+- Cached symbol data is stored in SQLite database at `trading/data/trading_data.db`.
 - The default symbol list is `trading/data/nifty50.txt` when no `--watchlist` or `--symbols-file` is provided.
+- Legacy CSV cache files may still exist under `trading/data/raw/` from older versions.